 Computer Science Internships FAQ

-Yes, although there are steps you can take to boost your value as an intern.
-This includes participating in clubs, extracurricular classes, and even volunteering opportunities.
-Participating in any of these programs and groups demonstrates your commitment to honing your computer science skills.
+Yes, it is possible to land computer science internships with no experience.
+There are steps you can take to boost your value as an intern, including participating in clubs, extracurricular classes, and even volunteering opportunities.
+Participating in these kinds of programs and groups demonstrates your commitment to honing your computer science skills.